 Shades Of Grey

-None of the characters are black or white.
+None of the characters is black or white.
 Anuradha Kumar creates complex, multi-dimensional characters, each with underlying issues and motives backing their actions.

 Bombay Meri Jaan

-Kumar takes her readers on a trip down the memory lane to the late 1980s when the mill worker protests hit a crescendo.
-The setting of her book is in the backdrop of one such mill that was shutdown and the residential chawl area inhabited by the families of the mill workers.
+Kumar takes her readers on a trip down memory lane to the late 1980s when the mill worker protests hit a crescendo.
+The setting of her book is in the backdrop of one such mill that was shut down and the residential chawl area inhabited by the families of the mill workers.

-There is also a steady struggle for preservation of the old days as Ghatge tries in collusion with some high profile builders to demolish the rundown residential area and building sprawling complexes in its place for a steep profit.
+There is also a steady struggle for the preservation of the old days as Ghatge tries in collusion with some high-profile builders to demolish the rundown residential area and build sprawling complexes in its place for a steep profit.

 Anuradha Kumar’s Coming Back To The City is a narrative in motion, there is constant growth and change in the characters and their lives.
 And as readers, we are easily swept up in the tale, eager to find out what happens next.
 Kumar obliges her readers, the book has no conclusive end as she leaves us to ponder the fate of the characters.